About I.M.N. Vaissi

 She is Finnish-Canadian.

-Her ancestor, Maria Raunio, was one of the first female MPs elected to a national parliament.
+Her indirect ancestor, Maria Raunio, was one of the first female MPs elected to a national parliament.
 That’s her on the postcard (Girl in the Old Church of Keuruu by Akseli Gallen-Kallela).

 Her aunt Tupuna Vaissi was a writer, illustrator and children’s entertainer in Finland.